Geneva Overholser

 Overholser held the Curtis B. Hurley Chair in Public Affairs Reporting in the Washington bureau of the University of Missouri School of Journalism from 2000 to 2008.
-She was a member of the editorial board of the New York Times from 1985 to 1988.

 She is a former board member of the Women's Media Center, the Academy of American Poets, the Committee of Concerned Journalists, the Carnegie Endowment for International Peace, the Knight fellowships at Stanford and the American Society of Newspaper Editors, as well as the journalism advisory committees of the Knight Foundation and the Poynter Institute.
 She chaired the board of the Center for Public Integrity.
 She was a Nieman Fellow at Harvard, and is a fellow of the American Academy of Arts and Sciences, and of the Society of Professional Journalists.

 She co-edited, with Kathleen Hall Jamieson, the book "The Press" in the Oxford series, Institutions of American Democracy.
 She is the author of "On Behalf of Journalism: A Manifesto for Change."

 Background

+She is the daughter of Reverend Overholser.
+Geneva Overholser's family is mentioned in President Bill Clinton's autobiography.